 Additional support for learning

 For parents with children who need additional support for learning for any reason, Enquire has a helpline and lots of online advice which can help with making sure your children’s needs are being met in school.

 Learning at home

 During lockdown there was a lot of discussion about learning at home and how parents can help.
 As schools return, this is still important – parents can make a big difference to their children’s education by getting involved in their learning.
 The ParentZone website has information about how you can do this.

 Playing with your children is a big part of this.
-Play Scotland and Save the Children Scotland have launched a new ‘Play Well Pack’ in time for schools reopening to help parents with fun ideas to try with their children, and information on how this can make a difference to how children do in school and can help with their emotional wellbeing.
+Play Scotland and Save the Children Scotland have launched a new ‘Play Well Pack’ to help parents with fun ideas to try with their children, and information on how this can make a difference to how children do in school and can help with their emotional wellbeing.

 Some children might be anxious about returning to school due to their relationships with other people in their school.
 If your child is being bullied, respectme has guidance for adults so you can help them through it, as well as advice for children and young people on what they can do.

 The coronavirus pandemic continues to be a difficult experience for all of us, including children and young people.
 Supporting their emotional wellbeing during this time is vital.